4ka0/4ka0/README.md

 - [kikai_to_tmx](https://github.com/4ka0/kikai_to_tmx)<br>
 A command line script for translating a docx file using the DeepL API.<br>
-The result is output as a tmx file or as a table in a docx file with source and target segments fully aligned.
+The result is output as a tmx file or as a table in a docx file with source and target segments **fully aligned**.

 - [glossary_archive](https://github.com/4ka0/glossary_archive)<br>
 A webapp for archiving and searching your own translations and glossaries.